Pratyushs411/AlgoArena/README.md

 ## 🧠 System Architecture & Functional DFD

 To ensure long-term maintainability and clarity of logic flow, AlgoArena follows a layered component-based architecture.
-Here is the Level 1 Data Flow Diagram (DFD), explaining how users interact with the core components of the platform:
+Here is the Level 0 Data Flow Diagram (DFD), explaining how users and admin interact with the core components of the platform:

 ### 🔎 Level 0 Data Flow Diagram